oneLphil/Unslack/deliverables/product.md

 * [Trackr](https://github.com/srikarg/Trackr), which tracks online behaviour

-* [StayFocused](https://chrome.google.com/webstore/detail/stayfocusd/laankejkbhbdhmipfmgcngdelahlfoji?hl=en), which block certain sites for a period of time defined by the user
+* [StayFocused](https://chrome.google.com/webstore/detail/stayfocusd/laankejkbhbdhmipfmgcngdelahlfoji?hl=en), which blocks certain sites for a period of time defined by the user

 * [Strict Workflow](https://github.com/matchu/Strict-Workflow), which implements the pomodoro time management technique that blocks sites for 25 minute intervals with 5 minute breaks